mklabs/grunt-plugins/readme.md

 ### description

-Grunt has this really nice feature when it scans for any use related tasks, and location.
+Grunt has this really nice feature when it scans for any user related tasks and location.
 It's maybe not really well documented yet, but it's kinda hot if you ask me.

 It's like dotfiles but for grunt.